saurabhjha1/aws-k8-provisioner/install.md

 * update variables to point to this environment (`which python`) and modify the line to

     ansible_python_interpreter: "/home/\<username\>/anaconda3/envs/aws/bin/python"
 * modify vars and secret.yaml file.
-You need to create secret.yaml file by `mv secret.yaml.example secret.yaml`
+You need to create secret.yaml file by `cp secret.yaml.example secret.yaml`
 * Install ansible
 ```shell
 ansible-galaxy collection install amazon.aws